Philip Scheltens

-Philip Scheltens (born 1957) is a Dutch professor of neurology and founder of the Alzheimer Centre, VU University Medical Center Amsterdam.
+Philip Scheltens (born 1957) is a Dutch professor of neurology and founder of the Alzheimer Centre, Amsterdam University Medical Centers, location VUmc in Amsterdam.

 Early life, education and career

 Philip Scheltens was born in Dordrecht, Netherlands, where he grew up in a family of four.
 His father led a factory.
-His grandfather developed Alzheimer’s disease in those years, which made an impression on his grandson.
+His grandfather developed Alzheimer's disease in those years, which made an impression on his grandson.
 Philip attended the Christelijk Lyceum, where he graduated in 1976.
 As a teenager he was an enthusiastic drummer in several bands and was fascinated by science and mechanics.

 After his graduation, he studied medicine at the Vrije Universiteit (VU) Amsterdam.
 He obtained his medical degree in 1984 and started his career in neurology.
-During his PhD, which he defended and received om March 3 1993, he developed MRI criteria to score hippocampus atrophy for the diagnosis of Alzheimer’s disease.
+During his PhD, which he defended and received om March 3, 1993, he developed MRI criteria to score hippocampus atrophy for the diagnosis of Alzheimer's disease.
 In 2000 he was appointed professor of Cognitive Neurology at the Vrije Universiteit Amsterdam.
 In that same year he founded the Alzheimer Center, which he directed until end of 2021.
 As from 2022 he is staff neurologist at the Alzheimer Center which he combines with his role as head of EQT Life Sciences Dementia Fund (formerly known as LSP).